-Windows Phone 8 GDR2 update begins rolling out to HTC Windows Phone 8X and 8S, Samsung ATIV SAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8 GDR2 update begins rolling out to HTC Windows Phone 8X and 8S, Samsung ATIV SAlex Wagner - Editorial Director of News and Content

 We've been hearing rumblings about Microsoft's new Windows Phone 8 General Distribution Release 2 (GDR2) update since back in February, but now it looks like the talk about the new software will finally end and the fun can begin.
 HTC Germany has announced on its official Facebook page that the GDR2 update is now rolling out over the air to both the Windows Phone 8X and 8S.
 The Verge has received reports that GDR2 is making its way to unlocked Samsung ATIV S handsets as well.